coldshrine/study-notes/papers/managing-the-development-of-large-software-systems.md

 2. During the early phase of software development the documentation **is** the specification and **is** the design.
 3. The real monetary value of good documentation begins downstream
     1. **During the testing phase**, the manager can concentrate on personnel on the mistakes in the program.
+    2. **During the operational phase**, the manager can use operational-oriented personnel to operate the program and to do a better job, cheaper.
+Without good documentation the software must be operated by those who built it.
+These people are relatively disinterested in operations and do not do as effective job as operations-oriented personnel.
+    3. **Following initial operations**, good documentation permits effective redesign, updating, and retrofitting in the field.